Balance Druid Playstyle and Rotation Guide

 1. Keep DoTs up on your priority target at all times (Moonfire & Sunfire), including Stellar Flare (if talented).
 Try to only refresh DoTs when in movement or when your DoTs have less than 30% of their duration left -- this is referred to as a “pandemic window”.
 If your target is about to die, you may not need to reapply Sunfire and Moonfire, as you will not receive the full effect of the damage over time application.

-4. Spend Astral Power using Starsurge on Single Target and Starfall on 2+ targets in AoE/Spread Targets.
+6. Spend Astral Power using Starsurge on Single Target and Starfall on 2+ targets in AoE/Spread Targets.
 If you are below 3 stacks of Starlord, prioritize spending your Astral Power to catch back up to 3 stacks.
-It may be appropriate to Starsurge on 2 targets if one target needs to die, however.
-If you play with Starweaver make sure to spend it first.
+It may be appropriate to Starsurge on 2 targets if one target is a priority target.

 1. Wrath twice at 3-4 seconds left on the pull timer and from max range